[Updated January 15, 2022]

 The Virginia State Park boasts a 30-foot waterfall, a “Lost River” (for which the source cannot be found), several caves and caverns, a museum, and a huge gift shop.
 It’s also a great spot for a picnic!

-Located within the boundaries of Greater Roanoke, Carvins Cove is actually the second largest municipal park in the United States.
+Located within the boundaries of Greater Roanoke, Carvins Cove is a lake-lovers’ haven and the second largest municipal park in the United States.

 It spans over 12,000 acres, with a 630-acre reservoir formed by damming Carvins Creek.
-More than 11,000 acres of Carvins Cove is part of a conservation easement, the largest in Virginia’s history.
+More than 11,000 acres of Carvins Cove Natural Reserve is part of the largest conservation easement in Virginia’s history.

 Carvins Cove’s size offers an excellent array of outdoor recreation opportunities.
 There are 60+ miles of multi-use trails that are renowned among mountain bikers, and are also open to hikers and horseback riders.